SciML/LinearSolve.jl/docs/src/advanced/custom.md

   - `solverdata`, solver cache set to `nothing` if solver hasn't been initialized
   - `kwargs`, standard SciML keyword arguments such as `verbose`, `maxiters`, `abstol`, `reltol`

-The function `my_linsolve` must accept the above specified arguments, and return the solution, `u`.
+The function `my_linsolve` must accept the above specified arguments and modify the, and return the solution, `u`.
 As memory for `u` is already allocated, the user may choose to modify `u` in place as follows: